top of page

 The D visa, also known as a national visa, is the basis for longer stays in Germany.
 After entry, it is usually converted into a residence permit.

-What is the difference between the D visa and the Schengen visa?
+How does the D visa differ from the Schengen visa?

 While the Schengen visa is for short-term stays of up to 90 days within a 180-day period, the D visa is aimed at people who want to live, work, or study in Germany for a longer period.